 Belize Police Response

 While the Belize Police Department remains supportive and responsive to requests for security assistance and investigations, their ability to respond and deter crimes is very limited.
 Unfortunately chronic staffing, equipment and administrative deficiencies undermine the ability of BPD to quickly respond and provide a comprehensive investigation.
 For example issues such as vehicle shortages or continuously busy general police and emergency telephone lines, make even the timely resolution of routine issues problematic.
+The U.S. and other government donate dozens of new vehicles to the Belize Police Department every year, but poor maintenance and the use the vehicles for personal or political campaigns translates into most police stations either having insufficient vehicles to do their job, or no gasoline to fuel the vehicles.

 Where to turn for assistance if you become a victim of a crime